Unknown Pleasures: Recording

-Morris disagreed, saying, "I was happy with Unknown Pleasures.
+Morris disagreed, saying: "I was happy with Unknown Pleasures.
 My theory on things at the time was that the two things—listening to a record and going to a gig—were quite different.
 You don't want to hear a record when you go to a gig: you want something with a bit of energy."
 Curtis was also happy with the production of the album and was impressed with Hannett's work.
-Hook conceded in 2006, "It definitely didn't turn out sounding the way I wanted it ...
+Hook conceded in 2006: "It definitely didn't turn out sounding the way I wanted it ...
 But now I can see that Martin did a good job on it ...
 There's no two ways about it, Martin Hannett created the Joy Division sound."
 Hook also noted that he was able to hear Curtis's lyrics and Sumner's guitar parts for the first time on the record, because during gigs the band played too loudly.

 Music

 Journalists have noted the "dry vocal delivery" of lead singer Ian Curtis on Unknown Pleasures.
-Bernard Sumner's guitar work has been characterized as "atmospheric, yet always distorted and punchy."
+Bernard Sumner's guitar work has been characterised as "atmospheric, yet always distorted and punchy".
 Peter Hook played bass using a pick.
-Stephen Morris' drumming has been characterized as "a dancier take on gloom-rock rhythm."
+Stephen Morris' drumming has been characterised as "a dancier take on gloom-rock rhythm".